RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 - 4 types of images:
 	- Gen page containing 1 or more table
-	- ib_from- checkboxes(ticked/crossed)
+	- insurancebinder_form- checkboxes(ticked/crossed) & Tables
 	- Grids(Just boxes with text within)
 	- Forms(1 big table)
 	- QA
-- Tablenet model used.
-Opensource model to detect tables in images.
+- #### Tablenet model used.
+	- Opensource model to detect tables in images.
 	- Finetuned to detect diff kinds of table in diff usecases.
+	- The model used was OriginalTableNet().
+		- The base model is a DenseNet encoder(had tried VGG19, resnet, effcientNet)
+		- In forward pass, the input was passed through the dense layer giving 3 outputs, pool_3, pool_4, pool_5.
+		- pool_5 output is passed through a conv layer.
+		- This conv output along with pool_3, pool_4, was used as input for Table_decoder and column_decoder.
+This gave us the Table and column output.
+		- Row_decoder was also tried in similar manner, but no good results so later removed.
 - #### QA:
 	- Using a form, upload the pdf/docx, Question and then submit it.
 	- Redirected to a new page.
 If its .docx, conberted to .pdf using `docx2pdf()`.